-Faculty are invited to submit proposals for a Global Arts + Humanities Field School Grant.
-Field Schools are faculty-led, interdisciplinary, experiential learning programs offered as one-credit undergraduate courses that take students to domestic destinations to learn about the transformational value of the humanities and the arts.
-By immersing students in learning environments, Field Schools aim to close the gap between knowing and doing.
-This round of grants is for Field Schools implemented either during spring 2020 or autumn 2020.
+Faculty are invited to submit proposals for a Discovery Field School Grant.
+Field schools are faculty-led, interdisciplinary, experiential-learning programs offered as one-credit undergraduate courses that take students to domestic destinations to learn about the transformational value of the humanities and the arts.
+By immersing students in learning environments, field schools aim to close the gap between knowing and doing.
+This round of grants is for field schools implemented either during autumn 2022 or spring 2023.
+If course offerings are impacted by COVID-19, GAHDT will work with grant awardees on a case-by-case basis to reschedule.

-Renewable annual grants of up to \$15,000 will be awarded for Field Schools that further the declared purposes of the Global Arts + Humanities to 1) deepen student engagement and experiential learning in the arts and humanities; 2) demonstrate the value of the arts and humanities to address global concerns; and 3) empower faculty and students to contribute to society as change agents.
-Proposed Field Schools should also respond to one or more of the GAH four focus areas of Im/Mobility, Livability, Community, and Methods and Practices Amplifier.
+Renewable annual grants of up to \$15,000 will be awarded for field schools that further the declared purposes of the Global Arts + Humanities Discovery Theme to:

+- + Deepen student cross-disciplinary engagement and experiential learning in the arts and humanities. - Demonstrate the value of the arts and humanities to address critical societal challenges. - + Empower faculty and students to contribute to society as change agents.

+FACULTY LEADERS

-Faculty Leaders: Field Schools are led by fulltime faculty.
-Postdoctoral researchers and staff with PI status may co-lead a Field School as long as the primary leader is a fulltime faculty member.
-It is expected that an approved Field School will be offered two times over a period of three years.
-Lecturers interested in proposing a Field School must be on a multi-year contract so as to fulfil this obligation.
-Each Field School is approved with the understanding that approval is attached to the individual faculty member or pair of faculty members leading the Field School.
-If the Field School is to be offered with a different instructor(s), or for an additional cycle, it must be resubmitted for funding approval.
+Discovery Field Schools are led by tenure-track faculty.
+Lecturers, postdoctoral researchers and staff may co-lead a field school as long as the primary leader is a tenure-track faculty member.
+It is expected that an approved field school will be offered two times over a period of three years.
+Lecturers interested in proposing a field school must be on a multi-year contract so as to fulfill this obligation.
+Each field school is approved with the understanding that approval is attached to the individual faculty member or pair of faculty members leading the field school.
+If the field school is to be offered with a different instructor(s) or for an additional cycle, it must be resubmitted for funding approval.